daos-stack/daos/src/control/server/README.md

 The DAOS data plane utilises two forms of non-volatile storage, storage class memory (SCM) in the form of persistent memory modules and NVMe in the form of high-performance SSDs.

+The DAOS control plane provides capability to provision and manage the non-volatile storage including the allocation of resources to data plane instances.

 ### SCM management capabilities

 Operations on SCM persistent memory modules are performed using [go-ipmctl bindings](https://github.com/daos-stack/go-ipmctl) to issue commands through the ipmctl native C libraries.

-Provisioning SCM occurs by configuring modules in AppDirect memory regions (interleaved mode) in groups of modules local to a specific socket (NUMA) and resultant nvdimm namespaces are defined a device identifier (e.g. /dev/pmem0).
+[SCM provisioning](#scm-provision) is to be performed prior to formatting and allocating SCM through the DAOS control plane.

 Formatting SCM involves creating an ext4 filesystem on the nvdimm device.

 Mounting SCM results in an active mount using the DAX extension enabling direct access without restrictions imposed by legacy HDD hardware.

+The DAOS control plane willa also provide SCM storage management capabilities enabling the discovery, initial burn-in testing, firmware update and allocation of devices to data plane instances.

-#### SCM Module Discovery
+#### SCM module discovery

-Device details for any discovered (Intel) data-centre persistent memory modules (DCPM modules) on the storage server will be returned.
+Device details for any discovered (Intel) data-centre persistent memory modules (DCPM modules) on the storage server will be returned when running `storage list` subcommand on [`daos_shell`](../dmg/README.md#subcommands) or [`daos_server`](#storage-list) executables.

 TODO: return details of AppDirect memory regions

-#### SCM Format
+#### SCM format

-Format can be triggered through the management tool at DAOS system installation time, formatting and mounting of SCM device namespace is will be performed as specified in config file parameters prefixed with `scm_`.
+Format can be [triggered](../dmg/README.md#subcommands) through the management tool at DAOS system installation time, formatting and mounting of SCM device namespace is performed as specified in config file parameters prefixed with `scm_`.

+SCM device format is expected only to be performed when installing DAOS system for the first time.

 ##### `format_override` == true